Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 As packets are streamed from source to destination, SRT detects and adapts to the real-time network conditions between the two endpoints, and helps compensate for jitter and bandwidth fluctuations due to congestion over noisy networks.
 Its error recovery mechanism minimizes the packet loss typical of Internet connections.
-SRT supports AES encryption for end-to-end security.

 To achieve low latency streaming, SRT had to address timing issues.
 The characteristics of a stream from a source network are completely changed by transmission over the public